iamme24cl/invoices-frontend/README.md

 * Run `rails s` to run the server
 * On Your front-end folder run `npm install && npm start` to install all dependecies listed in the package.json file and start the server and run the application in the browser.

-## Project Status
-Project is: _in progress_ .
-I intend to add more features to this application as I learn new skills.

 ## Contact
 Created by [@iamme24cl](https://github.com/iamme24cl) - feel free to contact me!